WANGAndyYucheng/WANGAndyYucheng.github.io/_pages/about.md

 This webpage is last updated on **2022/10/15**.

-## Research Interest

-I'm exploring my future research branches in the domain of CV/CG.

-A lot of attracting knowledge to learn ahead of me!

 ## Education

 **Hong Kong University of Science and Technology [(HKUST)](https://hkust.edu.hk/)**

-- Bsc in Computer Science and Electronic Engineering,  *Sep.
-2020 -- Jun.
-2024 (Expected)*
+- Bsc in Computer Science and Electronic Engineering, (2020-2024)

 ## Awards